 - Training thousands of young creative people to go on to do some amazing things, from Ed Sheeran to promoters running stages at Glastonbury.

-- Managed centrally from a head office in Manchester.
+- Managed from Central Services in Manchester.
 Each location has its own management and support staff, in addition to professional tutors.

 - ‘It’s not like doing a course in a normal college – it’s in a real creative environment.’

 How do your courses work?